-The Making of 'California Dreamin'': The Mamas & the Papas sunshine pop classic
+'California Dreamin' by The Mamas & the Papas: The making of the sunshine pop classic

 The story of how a collection of backing singers broke out by taking back their own classic song.